Download the devotional audio for free on SoundCloud.

 Hello!
 This is Ayvaunn Penn of The Penn Speaks in conjunction with AllChristianNews.com.
-Welcome to part two of the encouraging and enlightening four-part series entitled You, Too, Can Walk on Water.
+The first of an encouraging and enlightening four-part series, this podcast is the premier of You, Too, Can Walk on Water.

-Let’s explore “walking on water” in greater depth as we turn in our Bibles to Matthew 14:22 – 33.
+Life is a tumultuous sea!
+Full of ups and downs – goals to reach, obstacles to overcome, and enemies to defeat.
+Sometimes it seems impossible!
+But the only time we will ever sink is when we take our eyes off of the prize — our Lord and Savior Jesus Christ.
+Let’s explore this idea in greater depth as we turn in our Bibles to Matthew 14:22 – 33.
 This passage of scripture primarily details Peter’s experience of walking on water with Jesus Christ.
 Before we get to the exciting meat of the text, however, there are a few other points along the way that we would be greatly disadvantaged to overlook.

-So, when you’re treading the waters God has called you to, don’t get frustrated if waves get choppy.
-Take everything in stride and realize that God only seeks to strengthen your faith.
+Take this step today!
+And vow to do it always.
 Here’s to more smooth striding and less teeter totter.
 Remember, with God’s help, you too, can walk on water.

 Click to have free audio of The Penn Speaks Daily Devotionals sent directly to your email.